kubedb/docs/docs/guides/redis/backup/kubestash/customization/index.md

 ### Passing arguments to the backup process

-KubeStash Redis addon uses the [rd_dumpall](https://www.redisql.org/docs/current/app-rd-dumpall.html) command by default for backups.
+KubeStash PostgreSQL addon uses the [rd_dumpall](https://www.redisql.org/docs/current/app-rd-dumpall.html) command by default for backups.
 However, you can change the dump command to [rd_dump](https://www.redisql.org/docs/current/app-rddump.html) by setting the `backupCmd` parameter under the `addon.tasks[*].params` section.
 You can pass supported options for either `rd_dumpall` or `rd_dump` through the `args` parameter in the same section.

 The below example shows how you can pass the `--clean` to include SQL commands to clean (drop) databases before recreating them.